 Overall, I would recommend a dynamic mic for any type of live performance, but if you will also be using it to record in the studio, it makes sense to spend more and go with a condenser microphone.

 And with his particular condenser mic, you don’t even have to spend all that much more.
 Plus, it comes with a 10-year warranty.

 Behringer Xm8500 — The Best Microphone For Singing Live On A Budget

-The Behringer Ultravoice Xm8500 Dynamic Vocal Microphone is easily the best budget microphone for singing live and really the only decent one that sells for under $50.
+The Behringer Ultravoice Xm8500 Dynamic Vocal Microphone is easily the top budget microphone for singing live and really the only decent design that sells for under $50.
 I’ve even seen it on sale for less than $20.

 A cardioid polar pattern minimizes background noise and feedback, a shock mount system cuts down on handling noise, and a built-in spherical wind and pop filter handles plosives and noise from air currents.
 Behringer bundles the mic with a stand adapter and an impact-resistant carrying case

 I would not recommend this mic to any professional performer, but if you just want to sing for fun or do some home karaoke, it is more than adequate.
 The sound is nowhere near the other live vocal mics listed here and there is no on/off switch on the mic.
 That said, given the price, the quality you get here is actually quite amazing.